Below are the biographies for members of the 2020/21 Winston Heights-Mountview Board of Directors. For contact information, please click here.

 Personally, I have worked as a professional accountant in a variety of industries, and I also volunteer with Sonshine Community Services and Chartered Professional Accountants of Alberta in addition to the WHMCA.

-Karl Sonnichsen, Director – Born and raised in Nova Scotia, I traveled across Canada and finally moved to Calgary in 2000.
-In 2010 my wife and I moved to the Winston Heights-Mountview community to start our life together as a new family.
-We were thrilled to do this in such a beautiful, established, inner city neighbourhood.
+Karl Sonnichsen, Director – Born and raised in Nova Scotia, I travelled across Canada and finally moved to Calgary in 2000.
+I moved to Winston Heights-Mountview in 2010.
+It was easy to do in such a beautiful, established, inner-city neighbourhood.

-Over the past few years I wanted to become more involved in the community so I joined the community association board, currently as Chair of Community Relations.
+I wanted to become more involved in the community so I joined the community association board in the winter of 2013/2014.
+Currently, I am the Chair of Community Relations.
 I have a passion to share information on current events within the community and hope that my involvement will increase participation so our neighbours can join together to build an even better community.

 Kris Webb, Director – As a new home-owner, we built in Winston Heights and moved in March 2017.
 I have chaired the Planning and Development Committee since 2014 and look forward to being more involved in the community and giving back in a meaningful way.